Hazel Dickens: Death

-In 2011, Dickens died in a Washington, D.C. hospice from complications of pneumonia.
-She was buried in Princeton, West Virginia at Roselawn Memorial Gardens.
+In 2011, Dickens died in a Washington, D.C., hospice from complications of pneumonia.
+She was buried in Princeton, West Virginia, at Roselawn Memorial Gardens.
 After her death, it was incorrectly reported in major media that she had been born on June 1, 1935, but her relatives and public records confirmed the earlier date of June 1, 1925.

 Stating that "music saves mountains", fans and supporters of Dickens's activism announced a special memorial, Tribute to West Virginia Music Legend Hazel Dickens at the Charleston, West Virginia, Cultural Center on June 5, 2011.

+Personal life

+Hazel Dickens married Joseph S. Cohen (a folk music enthusiast, taxi driver, and counselor) in 1965; the two divorced in 1970.